snicckers/nicks_blog/_posts/2020-08-18-flight-controller-pt1.md

 ## Section 2.1 - Derivative Kick
 <hr>

-As the project moved along I started using a potentiometer, and later a radio transmitter / controller, to change the setpoint, as a preparation for radio control in the future.
+As the project moved along I started using a radio reciever / controller to change the setpoint, as a preparation for radio control in the future.
 I soon noticed that if I rapidly changed the setpoint, there would be an enormous spike in the controller's output values to the motor.
 For example, setting the throttle to 1300 with a reasonably well tuned controller, if I ordered a near-instant change in the setpoint, the output value would shoot to the maximum (2000) instantly.

 <img src="/assets/gifs/derivative-kick-example.gif" alt="">
 <p style="text-align: center;"> Notice the spikes </p>